-When businesses capitalize on the popularity of Tokyo and Kyoto for the past decade, they also bring negative impact to these tourist-swamped hotspots: local businesses being squeezed out by tourist-focused commerce, irresponsible real estate developments, property inflation caused by the tourist-guesthouse rush, residential community's disturbances, pollutions... to name a few.
+When businesses capitalize on the popularity of Tokyo and Kyoto for the past decade, they also bring negative impact to these tourist-swamped hotspots: local businesses being squeezed out by tourist-focused commerce, irresponsible real estate developments, property inflation caused by the hotel-guesthouse rush, residential community's disturbances, pollutions... to name a few.
 "Kanko kogai" (tourism pollution) has become a hot topic in recent years.
 Become an informed Culture Consumer and make smart decisions that drive positive impact.

-A serendipitous visit to the remote Koishiwara in November 2017, a small village recovering from a massive flood, inspired the establishment of TAKETOMBO, a travel curation consultation and design incubator, aiming to introduce the wonders of lesser-known craft towns and artisans to the global creative community.
+A serendipitous visit to the remote Koishiwara in November 2017, a small village recovering from a massive flood, inspired the establishment of TAKETOMBO, an award-winning travel curation consultation and design incubator, aiming to introduce the wonders of lesser-known craft towns and artisans to the global creative community.
 Japan's craft culture stretches far beyond what you see in Tokyo and Kyoto.

 Since then, TAKETOMBO travels throughout Japan exploring the many forgotten towns and deep-diving into various traditional craft culture.
 These journeys have led to connections with many artisans, old and young, relentlessly working towards a common goal: to sustain the humble legacy and pave new future for Japanese crafts.

 To further tells genuine stories and provide access to artisans' work, GOENNE was established.
 A pop-up channel that provides our readers the opportunity to own a piece of the story and contribute to supporting small heritage craft businesses in rural areas with limited domestic attention and no reach to global market .